AndrewNolte/vscode-system-verilog/README.md

-This is recommended because it's the [fastest and most compliant](https://github.com/MikePopoloski/slang?tab=readme-ov-file#:~:text=slang%20is%20the%20fastest%20and%20most%20compliant%20SystemVerilog%20frontend%20(according%20to%20the%20open%20source%20chipsalliance%20test%20suite).) language frontend, and it has very precise error messages.
+This is the recommended linter because it's the [fastest and most compliant](https://github.com/MikePopoloski/slang?tab=readme-ov-file#:~:text=slang%20is%20the%20fastest%20and%20most%20compliant%20SystemVerilog%20frontend%20(according%20to%20the%20open%20source%20chipsalliance%20test%20suite).) language frontend, and it has very precise error messages.

 ### Example Configuration